GroundMC/GroundMCPlugin/docs/groundmc-plugin/gtlp.groundmc.lobby.util/-config-upgrader/upgrade-items-to-use-object.md

 ### Parameters

-`config` - the configuration to update
+`config` - the configuration to upgrade